-The Center for Digital Health Interventions is a joint initiative of the Department of Management, Technology and Economics at ETH Zurich and the Institute of Technology Management at the University of St. Gallen.
+The Centre for Digital Health Interventions (CDHI) is a joint initiative of the Department of Management, Technology and Economics at ETH Zurich, the Future Health Technologies Programme at the Singapore-ETH Centre, and the School of Medicine and Institute of Technology Management at the University of St. Gallen.

 We are keen to see a world in which tailored digital healthcare solutions are effective and available to those in need.
 We would like to contribute to a clearer understanding of how non-communicable diseases can be prevented and better managed with the help of digital health applications and wearable devices.
 We believe that our applied research and prototype interventions offer the potential of bridging an application gap between theoretical research and care solutions.
 We value learning from industry and healthcare and enjoy working together towards shared goals.

 Our digital biomarker research explores novel applications at the intersection of medicine, artificial intelligence, and ubiquitous computing.
 How can we use acoustic and inflammatory biomarkers to better understand diseases?
 Can we change the way we breathe to increase resilience to stress?
 How does a patient with congestive heart failure know when to book a medical appointment?
 Can we increase road safety by detecting hypoglycemia in a driver with diabetes?

 Our intervention research explores how conversational agents and voice assistants can be designed to improve adherence to health interventions and thus, to support health-promoting behaviour.
 Can a voice assistant be part of a care package?
 How might a virtual healthcare coach of the future interact with you?
 How can an app offer timely support for first signs of anxiety and depression?
 And once someone uses a digital health intervention, how can we increase adherence and engagement?

 These are some of the many questions that drive our research.